How I Overcame TV Addiction, Reclaimed My Life, and Gained Two Months Per Year

 Coming to Terms With My TV Addiction

-I used television to distract myself from the shame, embarrassment and stress I felt about some irresponsible financial decisions and their resulting fallout.
-I used it to avoid facing my fear of stepping out into the world more fully, connecting with others and pursuing the higher purpose to which my soul was being called.
+I used television to distract myself from the shame, embarrassment, and stress I felt about some irresponsible financial decisions and the fallout they caused.
+I used it to avoid facing my fear of stepping out into the world more fully, connecting with others, and pursuing the higher purpose to which my soul was being called.
 I used it to cope with boredom and fill the void of an otherwise empty life.

 In short, my life was a mess, my self-esteem was shot, and while TV may have provided a short-term escape from that reality, it ultimately kept me locked within it.
 Said another way, instead of using my time and energy to deal with my problems and improve my life, I was wasting it on television.